andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d02ama_ruby_basics/lesson_plan.md

 ### Opening Framing & Hook

 Prior Knowledge Inventory(5m)
+	- turn and talk(3m)
+		- *Talk to your neighbor about some of the uses of computer programming you see in the wild*
 	-	list uses of computer programming
 		- probe about data types
 	- what things are made more effective through programming